adobe/aio-lib-ims/README.md

 Note that setting local=true in `context.set('my_ctx', imsContextConfig, true)` will not have any effect here.

-Also note that for now cached tokens will only be accessible from the action that created them.
-In the above example, the token persisted under `'my_ctx'` will not be retrievable from a different action even if it uses the same context key.
+Also note that internally tokens are cached for a single I/O Runtime action only, this means that cached tokens can't be retrieved across actions and running `getToken` in another action with the same context name will regenerate a new token.
+Instead, we recommend using a single I/O Runtime action that is responsible for generating the token and passing it to other actions, which then can use the token to integrate with one or several Adobe APIs.
+In this way, a single action generates the token, effectively (re-)using the cache.

 ## IMS Environment